orange-cloudfoundry/mdproxy4cs/README.md

 Workflow:

-- bosh-agent first boot: setup a static configuration inside the VM
+- bosh-agent first boot: set up a static configuration inside the VM
 - `mdproxy4cs` start!

   - set up a predetermined Link-local IP address and listen on the defined port